microsoft/aed-content-nasa-su20/Intro-InstallationModule/1-Introduction.md

 # Introduction

-Welcome to the first of many modules showing you real examples of how NASA might use Microsoft technologies to assist them in their space endeavors.
+Welcome to the first of many modules showing you real examples of how NASA might use Microsoft technologies to assist them in their space related endeavors.
 A big part of why NASA is so successful is the powerful software they create.
-If you want to be part of the NASA team, knowing how to code would be an invaluable skill.
+If you want to be part of NASA, knowing how to code would be an invaluable skill.
 Lucky for you, this module and learning path will take anyone with a desire to code and give them a great computer science foundation.
 Along the way, you will see NASA themed coding examples and even make a project reading and summarizing data about space rocks.

 In this module, you will learn all about Visual Studio Code, Python, and Jupyter Notebooks.
 You will walk through an exercise in which you install all of the software needed to begin running your first programs and even write some code.